silky/docs/argument protocol/ap.md

 Statement of conflicting positions
 --

-*Goals*: Objective argument positions, disassociation of argument from person.
+*Goals*: Determine objective argument positions, disassociation of argument from person.

 This step is perhaps obvious, but is often not done explicitly.
 Here we would like a clear and *objective* definition of the respective positions of both parties.
 In